leoncan122/selfsanta-app/fastapi-backend/README.md

 The purchase store the information related to orders and interact with the funds module to manage the total reserves.

 This application uses the FastAPI framework driven by Python 3.8.
-No database included yet.
+For persistance we want to make use of SQL and NoSQL databases.

+Update: 14/03
+We decided to ensure that the funds application must have a 5/5 availability, as been proposed that the funds service must have 5/5 of availability, and consistency.
+Conversely this will also ensure the transactions are as fast as possible reducing the latency of the requests.
+We must implement a redis database to queue the transactions for the celery worker that send the payments, manage errors and retries.

 The requirements.txt will guide you with the dependencies.
 Just install by running: